rrttalv/softwareengineer-test-task/README.md

 **Database query ideas and explanations in ./dbquerys.sql file**

+#### Aggregate rating algorithm explained

+Used the following formula:
+    ((x * y)/100)/z)
+    - x = Total rating which can range from 0 - 5
+    - y = The rating's weight in rating categories table
+    - z = Sum of all rating category weights
+This algorithm was applied on the database level

 # Software Engineer Test Task

 As a test task for [Klaus](https://www.klausapp.com) software engineering position we ask our candidates to build a small [gRPC](https://grpc.io) service using language of their choice.
 Prefered language for new services in Klaus is [Go](https://golang.org).